-The current 130-acre parcel known today as Lake Lorraine was originally 5 different parcels that Warren Friessen acquired over 15 years.
-The first piece of land purchased in the 1970’s was 55 acres in the center of the current parcel.
+The current 130-acre parcel known today as Lake Lorraine was originally five different parcels of land that Warren Friessen acquired over 15 years.
+The first piece of land purchased in the 1970s was 55 acres in the center of the current parcel.
 These 55 acres were used as a source of gravel for Interstate 29.
 The next purchase was 40 acres along Marion Road.
 Next Warren bought the homestead, followed by 3 acres to the west.
 Finally, in 1989 Warren purchased the 36 acres adjacent to I-29, totaling the Lake Lorraine site today.

 A Westside Treasure.

-Warren Friessen, owner of Friessen Construction Company, was always searching for base materials for new west-side construction projects.
-This property was very close to all the development happening in and around the Empire Mall area.
-The excavated sand was used for many commercial projects in western Sioux Falls including Target, Empire East, Billion Automotive on 41st Street, Shopko, Red Lobster and Sioux Falls Ford.
-The remaining gravel from this site was used to re-construct Marion Road from a rural two lane section to a three-lane highway in 1987.
+Warren Friessen, owner of Friessen Construction Company, was always searching for base materials for new westside construction projects.
+This property was very close to all the development happening in and around The Empire Mall area.
+The excavated sand was used for many commercial projects in western Sioux Falls, including: Target, Empire East, Billion Automotive on 41st Street, Shopko, Red Lobster and Sioux Falls Ford (which has now moved north of the Lake Lorraine development).
+The remaining gravel from this site was used to re-construct Marion Road from a rural two-lane section of road to a three-lane highway in 1987.
 In 2006, Friessen Development improved Jeannie Drive in conjunction with the development of the Lowe’s site.
 Today, the street is named Lake Shore Boulevard.

 The Lake Becomes Reality.

 The lake property was ideal for the construction company and Warren always envisioned a finished lake community, working the land with the lake in mind.
 It took 15-20 years to excavate and shape the lake, hauling 750,000 yards of sand out of the “Terry Pit” as it was referred to by Friessen Construction employees.
-That is the equivilant of 75,000 truckloads of sand!
-Lake Lorraine is a clear water lake on the Skunk Creek aquifer—it’s spring fed.
-The lake level fluctuates five feet from the high water to the low water mark, depending on local rain fall and weather.
-The lake averages 17 feet deep in the middle with a pure sand bottom.
+That is the equivalent of 75,000 truckloads of sand!
+Lake Lorraine is a clear water lake on the Skunk Creek aquifer — it’s spring fed.
+The lake level fluctuates five feet from the high water to the low water mark, depending on local rainfall and weather, averaging 17 feet deep in the middle with a pure sand bottom.
 The sand strip extends 50 feet in depth and terminates at the bedrock level of quartz rock.
 The material was analyzed and revealed small particles of gold and silver exists throughout the sand.
-Ninety percent of the lake was dug out by one man named Dwayne “Squeak” Fanebust.
+Ninety percent of the lake was dug out by one man, Dwayne “Squeak” Fanebust.
 He ran the old Lima Dragline day after day, month after month for almost 20 years!

 Moving Toward Something Bigger.